 Binge drinking is most common among young adults ages 18-34; 18-25 is considered college level, and college students are considered the most vulnerable victims to binge drinking as a result of their new, free lifestyle.
 Many students get to school and expect nothing, but a good time, never taking the time to calculate the risks of their actions.
-This has proven to be their ultimate downfall.
+This attitude has proven to be their ultimate downfall.

 Seeking Treatment for Alcohol Abuse

-- A safe and secure vicinity
+- A safe and secure environment

 - The time to focus solely on treatment